We’re delighted to welcome you and your child/ren to Isambard Kingdom Brunel Primary School (IKB), as part of our new Reception cohort!

 Hot School Dinners

-Application forms for Universal Free School Meals will be sent to all parents/ carers after our transition event on 18/6/20.
+Application forms for Universal Free School Meals will be sent to all parents/ carers.
 Completing this form currently entitles your child to free hot school dinners during Reception, Year 1 and Year 2.
 We recommend signing up even if you think your child may not want hot school dinners, just in case you change your mind in the future.
-Once completed please return it to school via email to the address above by 10/7/20.
+Once completed please return it to school via email to the address above.

-We anticipate that meals will begin during week 3 (week commencing 21/9/20) as children extend their school hours to full-time.
+Meals will begin on Friday 17th September (the last day of the part-time week) as children extend their school hours to incorporate lunch time.
+The following week (beginning 20/9/21) is the first day of full-time school for Reception children and hot meals will continue.
 You will be able to make meal choices on our school online payment system – more information to follow.

 Further school term dates can be found on our website under the section ‘Our School’ – ‘Term Dates’.

-Further information regarding uniform, school day timings, what to do if your child is ill, medicine as well as a whole host of other information can be found in the new starter information packs that will be making their way to all parents/ carers after the transition event on 18/6/20.
+Further information regarding uniform, school day timings, what to do if your child is ill, medicine as well as a whole host of other information can be found in the new starter information packs that will be making their way to all parents/ carers shortly.

 What Will My Child Learn At IKB In Reception?

 Reception is the final year of the Early Years Foundation Stage (EYFS).
 The EYFS profile lays out what children aged 0 – 5 should learn.
 The EYFS profile is currently undergoing a reform nationally and so some of the following information could change over the coming months, however as of today we develop all children in the following areas:

 The area of Communication and Language covers listening and attention, understanding and speaking.
 This area is all about how we can communicate with others so that we are understood and so that we understand what others are saying.
 This covers lots of situations from listening to a friend to listening to an assembly.
 This area also includes following instructions and speaking clearly.